ciao-project/ciao/DeveloperQuickStart.md

       7. Machine Local DHCP Server
       ...

-The machine acts as the ciao compute node, network node, ciao-controller, ciao-scheduler and also hosts the ciao-webui as well as other openstack and dhcp services.
+The machine acts as the Ciao compute node, network node, ciao-controller, ciao-scheduler and also hosts the ciao-webui as well as other openstack and dhcp services.

 ## Graphical Overview